oleg1995petrov/devops-andersen-training/HW 1/README.md

 I've written a basic playbook with four roles.
 Each of the roles has its own files.

 `Sep 9 2021`
-Today I've written the minimal viable playbook.
+Today I've written a minimal viable playbook.
 I continue to learn ansible builtin modules to complete my playbook.

 `Sep 10 2021`